nkxy/web-dev/README.md

 #2 Working Sounds
 HTML Webpage with Javascript that plays sounds based on key presses, recorded in The Funcken Cafe in St. Jeromes, at the University of Waterloo.

+#3 Photo Scroll
+A scrolling page filled with photos I took from vacation.